tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

                   | Load |
                   +------+
 ~~~~
-{:#sli-sl title="FAI and G-FAS label in the label stack."}
+{:#sli-sl title="FAI and FAS label in the label stack."}

-> When the slice is realized over an IP dataplane, the G-FAS can be encoded in
+> When the slice is realized over an IP dataplane, the FAS can be encoded in
 the IP header (e.g. as an  IPv6 option header).

 ### Network Resource Partition Resource Reservation